-The death of a child shakes the very foundation of a parent’s world view, often leaving them unsure how to reconcile their beliefs with such tragedy.
-Many parents and families experience a crisis in faith or are highly resistant to the suggestion that religion or spirituality has anything to offer them.
+The death of a loved one can shake the very foundation of a person’s world view, often leaving them unsure how to reconcile their beliefs with such tragedy.
+Many families experience a crisis in faith or are highly resistant to the suggestion that religion or spirituality has anything to offer them.
 Yet, seventy-two percent of Americans find religion to be an important part of their lives.

-Faith leaders with experience serving bereaved parents suggest the following approaches to avoid further harm and potentially help parents find benefits in faith and spiritual connections:
+Faith leaders with experience serving bereaved families suggest the following approaches to avoid further harm and potentially help parents find benefits in faith and spiritual connections:

 Listen and be present with their pain and potential crisis of faith.
 Understand that often you will not provide comfort.

 Resist fixing and delivering what may be received as platitudes.
-Don’t say, “your child is in a better place” or “God only gives you what you can handle” or “your child is an angel watching over you.”
+Don’t say, “your loved one is in a better place” or “God only gives you what you can handle” or “your loved one is an angel watching over you.”

-Honor the life and loss by suggesting ways to remember and memorialize their child through keepsakes, storytelling, shrines, advocacy events and other memoirs.
+Honor the life and loss by suggesting ways to remember and memorialize their loved one through keepsakes, storytelling, shrines, advocacy events and other memoirs.